 6. Edit the wp-config.php File with Your New Database Details

 Connect to your website to access the wp-config.php file using the FTP client.
-This file is placed in the root folder of your WordPress website with other folders, i.e., /wp-content/.
+This file is placed in your WordPress website’s root folder with other folders, i.e., /wp-content/.

-Make a copy of the wp-config.php file and save it in another folder on the system.
-That step is necessary to make sure that if something goes wrong, we can quickly restore website data.
+Please make a copy of the wp-config.php file and save it in another folder on the system.
+That step is necessary to ensure that if something goes wrong, we can quickly restore website data.

-Next, specify the login details of your new MySQL database by editing the wp-config.php file in your new hosting account.
+Next, specify your new MySQL database’s login details by editing the wp-config.php file in your new hosting account.

 - Open the public_html folder again from FileZilla and search the wp-config.php file.